Has your pet ball python escaped its enclosure?

 If your ball python has escaped, remember not to panic!

-The first step on how to find a lost ball python is always to remain calm and start by systematically searching the entire house.
+The first step to finding a lost ball python is always to remain calm and start by systematically searching the entire house.

 If you search diligently (and maybe set a few traps), you’re sure to find your lost snake!